 These compounds, aka QUATs, QACs, or QATs, can cause nose and throat irritation.
 For example, benzalkonium chloride is a severe eye irritant and causes and triggers asthma.
 Besides, exposure to QUATs may cause allergic skin reactions.
 Also, the use of QUATs has been associated with the growth of bacteria that are resistant to disinfection.
 Sometimes this resistance also transfers to antibiotics.
 Thus, in laboratory studies, QUATs were found to damage genes.
 When benzalkonium chloride was used to clean the cages of mice, it decreased fertility in both sexes (source).

 Cleaners that do not have ammonia, bleach, and QUATs are better options, but they are not necessarily safe cleaning products.
-That is to say, there are a few more ingredients that are contrary to the concept of non-toxic cleaning products.
+That is to say, there are a few more ingredients that are contrary to the concept of green cleaning products.

 To start with, this ingredient is a suspected endocrine disruptor.
 Animal studies show that triclosan disrupted the endocrine system and altered the body’s production of hormones.
 Furthermore, recent evidence suggests that triclosan may play a role in cancer development, perhaps through its ability to act as estrogen or inhibit fatty acid synthesis (source).